Why I Created AssetJay

 When I think back to it now, it's remarkable how little we knew about our own equipment.
 We didn't know who had which laptop, what type it was, how many screens someone was using, or what peripherals they had.
 On the office equipment side, this was messy but survivable.
 The real cost was on the IoT hardware.

-We would order duplicates of devices we already had, simply because nobody could tell you what was in stock.
-Sensors and gateways would be lying around the office, and there was no way to know whether a device was actively deployed for a customer, being used for testing, or just sitting in a drawer after someone labelled it once and forgot about it.
-Over time, that waste added up quietly.
+We'd order duplicates of devices we already had, because nobody could tell you what was in stock.
+Sensors and gateways would be lying around the office, and there was no way to know whether something was deployed for a customer, being used for testing, or just sitting in a drawer after someone put it down and forgot about it.

-We also ended up with three to five laptops sitting in a cupboard at any given time.
-It was easier to buy a new one for a new hire than to determine whether we had a usable spare.
-Of course, we did.
-We just couldn't prove it.
+We also had multiple laptops sitting in a cupboard at any given time.
+It was easier to buy a new one for a new hire than to figure out whether we had a usable spare.
+We probably did.

 Spreadsheets work until they don't

-I have a friend who runs a company of a similar size and tracks everything in a meticulously maintained Google Sheet.
-Multiple tabs, detailed columns, every device logged.
-It works, and it works because maintaining it is something he genuinely enjoys.
-But even his system has a weakness: when he's away for a stretch, things that get bought don't end up in the list.
-The spreadsheet is only as reliable as the person behind it.
+A friend of mine runs a company of a similar size and tracks everything in an extensive Google Sheet.
+Multiple tabs, every device logged.
+It works for him because he loves to create systems.
+But it falls down if everything doesn't go through him.
+When he's away for a while, things that get bought don't end up in the list.

 The things you didn't notice losing

 When people left the company, we got the laptops and screens back.
 The big items are hard to miss.
-But chargers, mice, keyboards, peripherals.
-That stuff almost certainly walked out the door a few times without anyone noticing.
+But chargers, mice, keyboards, peripherals... that stuff probably walked out the door a few times without anyone noticing.
 We didn't have a record of what each person had been given, so there was nothing to check against.
-You can't recover what you can't prove was yours.
+I had no idea.

 Solving a real problem